Metal windmill pump gears on the salinas of South Caicos

 A remnant of the past, this windmill used to pump seawater into separately contained salinas to be naturally evaporated into salt.

 South Caicos has had a varied history.
-According to the theory that Columbus first made landfall on Grand Turk (on his historic 1492 voyage to the New World), South Caicos was probably the second island sighted by him.
-The island subsequently got its head start from the fact that it has a sheltered natural deep water harbor, something the other islands in the country really don’t naturally offer.
+According to the theory that Columbus first made landfall on Grand Turk (on his historic 1492 voyage to the New World), South Caicos was probably the second island he spotted.
+The island subsequently got its head start from the fact that it has a sheltered, natural deep water harbor, something the other islands in the country really don’t naturally offer.

 Small-scale fishing boats at Seaview Marina in Cockburn Harbour on South Caicos